CrystalTechSAS/jcrystal_documentation/getting_started/run_test.md

 ## What's next
 - Did you encounter an error creating the app?
 Check our [troubleshooting](troubleshooting.md).
+- Ready to add an Angular application to your project?
+Check the [hello world on Angular](../clients/getting_started/angular.md).
 - [jCrystal Paradigm](paradigm.md).
 - [Anatomy of a jCrystal project](anatomy.md).
 - [Learn more about web services](../server/webservices.md).